I am sure you have heard before all about sustainability. ‘Go green’ is a typical, catchy advertisement slogan used by many companies.

 ‘Go green’ is not simply a briefly in fashion initiative, it became a movement on sustainability and it has spread all around the globe.

 On the other hand there a number of choices for you to ‘go green’.
-I am listing the five options that are available that have the greatest impacts on sustainability.
+I am listing the five options that are available that have the greatest impact on sustainability.

 The three Rs: Reduce, Reuse, Recycle